webrecorder/web-replay-gen/README.md

 ### Templates

-Web Replay Gen templates are written in the [Nunjucks](https://mozilla.github.io/nunjucks/templating.html).
+Web Replay Gen templates are written in [Nunjucks](https://mozilla.github.io/nunjucks/templating.html).
 You are free to use any templating language [Eleventy supports](https://www.11ty.dev/docs/languages/), like plain HTML, markdown, or ejs.

 ### Web Components